kamlesh78/auto_attendance_bot/README.md

           *** similarly you can download webdriver for your web browser supprorted by selenium***

-   IMP: if you are using Chrome web browser replace webdriver.Firefox with webdriver.Chrome in `line 8` and replace `C:\driver\geckodriver.exe` with `C:\driver\chromedriver.exe` of autoattendance.py.
+   IMP: if you are using Chrome web browser replace webdriver.Firefox with webdriver.Chrome in `line 8` and replace `C:\driver\geckodriver.exe` with `C:\driver\chromedriver.exe` in autoattendance.py.
         Similary if you are using any other browser replace Firefox with name of that browser.